nglgzz/awesome-clean-tech/README.md

 ## More Resources

+- [Breakthrough Energy Ventures](https://www.b-t.energy/) - Venture fund backed by Bill Gates and a group of private investors, with more than \$1 billion in committed capital, to build companies that will help stop climate change.
 - [Clean Tech Finland](http://www.cleantechfinland.com/web/cleantech) - Hub of Finnish clean tech companies.
 - [Clean Tech Sweden](https://swedishcleantech.com/) - Hub of Swedish clean tech companies.
 - [r/ClimateActionPlan](https://www.reddit.com/r/ClimateActionPlan/) - A subreddit for giving people hope when facing climate change.